rubio/agon-start/SD_card/docs/VDP.md

 |  141 |  320 |  200 |   16 |    70hz |
 |  142 |  320 |  200 |    4 |    70hz |
 |  143 |  320 |  200 |    2 |    70hz |

+NB:

+1. Mode 7 is an emulation of the BBC Micro 'Teletext' mode - a 40x25 character mapped display with inline control codes for colour and graphics effects.
+This is available from 1.04 RC3.
+2. Modes over 128 are double-buffered.